ShudarsanRegmi/Cognizance/CYS/decrypting_the_cipher_code.md

 ```

 Alogorithm of first guess was Aes-128 as the keysize was 16 char long.
-So, AES in ECB mode was used to decipher the provided cipher to obtain the secret key
+So, AES in ECB mode was used to decipher the provided cipher to obtain the pdf password

 **cipher**
 ```